 - Mounting Kit (rubber pads for various seat tube shapes and rubber bands)

-- Charging cable (Micro-USB)
+- Charging cable (Micro USB)

 - User manual

+The mounting kit is handy because it contains several rubber pads for different seatpost shapes.
 The manufacturer did not forget about the standard, rounded seatposts, as well as ‘D’ and ‘V’ shape seatposts, which can be found, for example, on aero road bikes.

 How Does Garmin Radar Work?

+Garmin Varia RTL515 is the third generation of Garmin radars.
+I first saw it while training with my friend and was amazed by it.
 Unfortunately, he was unable to explain how it works.
 So, I did the research and found this info on the Garmin website:

 Varia Radar Tail Lights have a radio transmitter that emits radar signals behind your bike and a receiver that detects radar signals reflected by moving objects behind you.
 It analyzes the reflected radar signal to identify vehicles and determine their distance and approach speed.

 The Varia radar can detect relative speed.
 Vehicles approaching a relative speed of more than 55 mph (90 km/h) will be displayed in red, while cars slower than this threshold are displayed in orange.
-(Source)
+(Source) The audible alerts also differ for slow and fast-approaching cars.

-Also available at rei.com, performancebike.com, trekbikes.com, and wiggle.com
+Also available at rei.com, performancebike.com, and tredz.co.uk

+I wouldn’t say the radar is an essential bike accessory, but it does increase my convenience and make me feel much safer.
+Once you get used to it, you probably won’t like riding without it.
 It is a great tool if you ride on roads with heavy traffic.
 You will know about every car that approaches you from behind.

 Garmin Varia RTL515 Main Features